Gharqad: The Hadith within broader Sunni eschatology

 The Sunni Hadith collections of Sahih al-Bukhari and Sahih Muslim give detailed accounts of a supernatural apocalyptic battle between Muslims and the forces of Dajjal.

 The Dajjal was described by Muhammad as the Great deceiver who will come during the end of time, will claim to be Allah and Jesus, perform miracles that only a god would be able to perform such as resurrection and bringing rain upon demand and will seemingly unite people in peace.
 In addition, it is described that the Dajjal will have physical deficiencies such as having one eye, and upon the head of The Dajjal will be written the letters 'كفر' (meaning kfr or 'heretic' in Arabic) but only the believers will be able to read these letters, whilst others will not and thus be deceived by his claims of divinity.

 According to one report, the Dajjal's army will be composed of 70,000 Jews from Isfahan, all armed, and 70,000 Tatars, as well as people from Khorasan (modern-day Afghanistan).

 It is prophesied that before Judgement Day, a supernatural fire will shoot up from Hijaz that will illuminate much of the Middle East.
 The river Euphrates will part to reveal gold.
 But the biggest disaster will be when Gog and Magog are unleashed because the barrier built by Dhu al-Qarnayn will have ruptured.
-And the Beast of the Earth will emerge.
 The Mahdi will lead a Muslim army against Dajjal and his followers in an apocalyptic battle known as al-Malhamat al-Kubra.
 After the Second Coming of Jesus, Jesus himself will kill the Dajjal.